Organizing resources

 The component configuration defines the vertical structure of the Stack: the components, the inputs and outputs, and all provider configurations.
 These form the reusable building blocks of the Stack.
 All deployments reference this same component layout.
 They are replicas of the same structure, each instantiated in a specific environment or context.

-The component configuration should feel familiar to Terraform practitioners, as it follows the module composition pattern, in other words a Terraform root module that calls other Terraform modules.
-Both call modules that can be in the registry, a git repo, or a subdirectory.
+The component configuration feels familiar to Terraform practitioners, as it follows the module composition pattern, in other words a Terraform root module that calls other Terraform modules.
+Both call modules that can be in the registry, a git repository, or a subdirectory.
 Both define and configure providers, and both define input variables and outputs.
-The difference is that in Stacks, each module call is formalised as a separate component.
+The difference is that Stacks formalizes each module call as a separate component.

-Unlike a Terraform root module, the component configuration cannot include raw .tf files.
-That means any supporting logic typically placed at the root level, such as data sources to fetch remote values, must instead be defined within a dedicated supporting component.
+Unlike a Terraform root module, the Stacks component configuration cannot include raw .tf files.
+This means you must place any supporting logic typically placed at the root level of a workspace, such as data sources, in a dedicated supporting component.
 This encourages modularity and ensures that all logic, whether functional or structural, exists within a consistent pattern.
+Use of a submodule is a good solution for this.

-The deployment configuration defines one or more deployments: individual instances of the component configuration that are applied to specific targets such as environments, regions, tenants or subscriptions.
+The deployment configuration defines one or more deployments: apply individual instances of the component configuration to specific targets such as environments, regions, tenants, or subscriptions.
 Each deployment represents a complete independent unit of the Stack, using the same component layout but parameterized for a specific context.

 identity_tokenblocks. - Secrets injection, using variable sets.